openshift/openshift-ansible/playbooks/openstack/configuration.md

 openshift_hosted_registry_storage_volume_name: registry
 ```

-The volume will be formatted automaticaly and it will be mounted to one of the
+The volume will be formatted automatically and it will be mounted to one of the
 infra nodes when the registry pod gets started.

 ## Swift or Ceph Rados GW Backed Registry Configuration